 Goal: In most cases, stay at the same weight or gain it at a slower rate.

 What you can do: Kids at these ages have opinions of their own.
 But they still need help from parents.
-Now’s the time to give your child the tools and lessons he needs to make healthy choices throughout life.
+Now’s the time to give your child the tools and lessons they need to make healthy choices throughout life.
 The following strategies can help:

 Stock your kitchen with nutritious foods.
 By now, kids can help themselves to snacks.
 You can make healthy choices easier for them by keeping junk food out of the house.
 “It’s easier for your child to make the right choice when they’re deciding between an apple or banana instead of an apple or cookie,” says George Datto, MD, chief of the pediatric weight management division at Nemours/Alfred I. duPont Hospital for Children.